SMTG-Bham/galore/paper.md

 obtained as diffuse _spectra_ where a model system would be occupied at discrete levels.
-In order to compare simulated and measured spectra it is commonplace to broaden the model values by convolution with a Gaussian-Lorentzian function.
+In order to compare simulated and measured spectra it is commonplace to broaden the model values by convolution with a Gaussian-Lorentzian function[@Hills1975, @Grevels1998].
 Accounting in this way for both the genuine bandwidth of physical interactions and for instrumental limitations allows for direct comparisons to be made.

 The features of Galore are based on two cases, particularly relevant to materials chemistry: vibration spectroscopy and photoemission